openstack-archive/infra-manual/doc/source/developers.rst

 Working on Bugs
 ---------------

-TODO: Finding a bug in launchpad and assigning it to yourself.
+TODO: Finding a bug in launchpad/storyboard and assigning it to yourself.

 Working on Blueprints
 ---------------------